 - A tax resident Singapore-incorporated company;

-- A non-corporate Singapore constituted or registered entity (eg. registered charities, town councils, statutory boards, registered co-operative societies and registered trade unions);
+- A non-corporate (excluding partnerships) Singapore constituted or registered entity (e.g. registered charities, town councils, statutory boards, registered co-operative societies and registered trade unions);

-- A nominee who can demonstrate that the Units are held for beneficial owners who are individuals or who fall within the classes of Unitholders listed in (a) to (c) above.
+- A nominee who can demonstrate that the Units are held for beneficial owners who fall within the classes of Unitholders listed in (a) to (f) above.

-Distributions made to foreign non-individual Unitholders will be subject to a final withholding tax rate of 10% (until 31 March 2020 unless otherwise stated).
+Distributions made to foreign non-individual Unitholders or foreign funds will be subject to a final withholding tax rate of 10% (until 31 December 2025 unless otherwise stated).

 The above tax ruling does not apply to gains from the sale of real properties.
-Such gains, if they are considered as trading gains, are assessable to tax on the Trust.
-Where the gains are capital gains, the Trust will not be assessed to tax and may distribute the capital gains to Unitholders without having to deduct tax at source.
+Such gains, if they are considered as trading gains, are assessable to tax on the Trustee.
+Where the gains are capital gains, the Trustee will not be assessed to tax and may distribute the capital gains to Unitholders without having to deduct tax at source.

-Any distributions made by the Trust to Unitholders out of tax-exempt income and taxed income would be exempt from Singapore income tax in the hands of all Unitholders, regardless of their corporate or residence status.
+Any distributions made by the Trust to Unitholders out of tax-exempt income and income taxed on the Trustee would not be subject to further Singapore income tax in the hands of all Unitholders, regardless of their corporate or residence status.